Josee14/Python-Web-Scraper-in-Flask/README.md

  ### <u> What is a web scraper? </u>
  Websites currently contain a wealth of valuable information.When gathering this information, you will almost definitely find yourself manually copying and pasting.You need a simple and more automated method for this, which is where web scraping comes in.

- Web scraping is imply the automated extraction of a web page's unstructured HTML information in a specified format, structuring it, and storing it in a database or saving it as a CSV file for future consumption.
+ Web scraping is simply the automated extraction of a web page's unstructured HTML information in a specified format, structuring it, and storing it in a database or saving it as a CSV file for future consumption.

 ### How to scrape the web?
 1. Find the URLs you want to scrape